apollographql/apollo-ios/docs/source/api/ApolloCodegenLib/structs/ApolloCodegenOptions.md

 >  - passthroughCustomScalars: Set true to use your own types for custom scalars.
 Defaults to false.
 >  - suppressSwiftMultilineStringLiterals: Don't use multi-line string literals when generating code.
 Defaults to false.
 >  - urlToSchemaFile: The URL to your schema file.
->  - downloadTimeout: The maximum time which should be waited before indicating that the download timed out, in seconds.
+>  - downloadTimeout: The maximum time to wait before indicating that the download timed out, in seconds.
 Defaults to 30 seconds.

 ### `init(targetRootURL:downloadTimeout:)`